LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 methods and options which are unique to FileMaker Server connections including ``-layoutResponse`` and ``-noValueLists``.

-Lasso is a predominantly data source-independent language.
+Lasso is a predominantly datasource-independent language.
 It does include many FileMaker specific tags which are documented in this chapter.
 However, all of the common procedures outlined in the :ref:`Database Interaction Fundamentals<database-interaction>`,